6

 3. Mantra: Third, focus your attention on a mantra or positive affirmation.
 Repeat the mantra silently or aloud - whichever feels more comfortable for you.
 You can also count each breath if that helps keep you focused.

-4. Thoughts: Fourth, if your mind wanders, simply notice the thoughts and let them go.
-Refrain from getting caught up in the thinking processes by thinking about the past or future - just focus on the present moment.
+4. Thoughts: Fourth, if your mind wanders, notice the thoughts and let them go.
+Refrain from getting caught up in the thinking processes by thinking about the past or future - focus on the present moment.

-“Sleep is the best meditation” -Dali Lama
+“Sleep is the best meditation” -Dalai Lama

 Common Challenges with Night Meditation